1100011Dawg/Obsidian_Dawson/School/IB History/history of the amircas/Unit 3.md

      - Armed band of extreme political parties, who supported political demonstrations and engaged n violence with opposing groups.
      - It seems that this is reflective of the time.
 10. Supply & Price-control Committees/Juntas de Abastecimiento y Control de Precios (JAP):
-     - where nehibor hood price
+     - where nehibor hood price control comminites, involved in the distribtuion of basic food stuffs.
+     - It seems that the USA funed truckers strike went against this system.
 11. Escuela Nacional Unificada/National Unified School System (ENU):
+     - Unified National School sytem, created by Allende
 12. General Augusto Pinochet

 13. National Party (PDC):